Israel's Netanyahu in Russia to meet Putin ahead of polls

 Netanyahu has sought to highlight his relations with world leaders, including Putin and US President Donald Trump, and is on his third visit to Russia this year.

-Meetings in Russia are meant to prevent clashes in Syria and "to ensure Israel's security, in the face of attempts by Iran and its proxies to attack us," he said.
+Meetings in Russia are meant to prevent clashes in Syria and ensure Israel's security, he had said before the trip.

 Prior to meeting Putin, Netanyahu, who also serves as defence minister, met with Russian Defence Minister Sergei Shoigu.